Comparing tempered and equivariant elliptic cohomology: Introduction

-As an example of the above theorems, consider the multiplicative group scheme $\G_m$ over $\KU$. \Cref{maintheoremgeo,maintheoremalg} then imply that the associated equivariant elliptic cohomology $\Ell_{\G_m/\KU}$ restricted to finite groups agrees with the tempered cohomology $\Temp_{\mu_{\P^\infty}/\KU}$ of the associated $\P$-divisible group $\mu_{\P^\infty}$.
-It is independently justified in both \cite[\textsection4]{davidandlennart} and \cite[\textsection4.1]{ec3} that these constructions agree with the more classical equivariant complex $K$-theory of \cite{equivktheory}, however, the comparison afforded by the above theorems also ensures the naturality of such a comparison.
-For instance, this implies that equivariant theories associated to \emph{real} topological $K$-theory, defined by $\G_m$ over $\Spec \KU / C_2$, are also equivalent, and that these equivalences in the real and complex case commute.\\
+As an example of the above theorems, consider the multiplicative group scheme $\G_m$ over $\KU$. \Cref{maintheoremgeo,maintheoremalg} then imply that the associated equivariant elliptic cohomology $\Ell_{\G_m/\KU}$ restricted to finite groups agrees with the tempered cohomology $\Temp_{\mu_{\P^\infty}/\KU}$ of the associated $\P$-divisible group $\mu_{\P^\infty} = \G_m[\P^\infty]$.
+Both \cite[\textsection4]{davidandlennart} and \cite[\textsection4.1]{ec3} independently justify that these constructions agree with the more classical equivariant complex $K$-theory of \cite{equivktheory}, however, the comparison afforded by the above theorems also ensures the \emph{naturality} of such a comparison.
+For instance, this implies that equivariant theories associated with \emph{real} topological $K$-theory, defined by $\G_m$ over $\Spec \KU / C_2$, are also equivalent, and that these equivalences in the real and complex case commute.\\

 Other explicit examples come from elliptic curves over derived stacks.
 The initial case of this is the universal oriented elliptic curve $\e^\ori$ over the derived moduli stack of oriented elliptic curves $\M_\Ell^\ori$ of Lurie \cite[\textsection7]{ec2}.
-For a finite group $G$, one could call either of the $\E_\infty$-rings $\Ga\Ell^{\B G}_{\e^\ori/\M_\Ell^\ori}$ or $\Ga \Temp_{\e^\ori[\P^\infty]/\M_\Ell^\ori}^{\B G}$ the \emph{$G$-fixed points of equivariant topological modular forms} $\TMF^{\B G}$.
-Applying global sections to \Cref{maintheoremalg}, we obtain a natural equivalence between these $\E_\infty$-rings.
+For a finite group $G$, one could call either of the $\E_\infty$-rings $\Ga(\Ell^{\B G}_{\e^\ori/\M_\Ell^\ori})$ or $\Ga(\Temp_{\e^\ori[\P^\infty]/\M_\Ell^\ori}^{\B G})$ the \emph{(genuine) $G$-fixed points of equivariant topological modular forms} $\TMF^{\B G}$.
+Applying global sections to \Cref{maintheoremalg}, we obtain a natural equivalence between these $\E_\infty$-rings, justifying the uniform notation $\TMF^{\B G}$.
 Again, the naturality of the above statements ensures the compatibility of this universal comparison with any equivariant elliptic cohomology theory.
-That includes those equivariant theories associated to equivariant topological modular forms with level structure or equivariant Tate $K$-theory; the former is explored in \cite{normsontmf} and the latter is constructed in \cite{globaltate}.\\
+That includes those equivariant theories associated with equivariant topological modular forms with level structure or equivariant Tate $K$-theory; the former is explored in \cite{normsontmf} and the latter is constructed in \cite{globaltate}.\\

 The proofs of both \Cref{maintheoremgeo} and \Cref{maintheoremalg} are formal consequences of the crucial case of restricting the functor $\infty$-categories from $\OS$ to $\Glo_\ab$, defined as the full subcategory of spaces spanned by those of the form $\B G$ for a finite abelian group $G$; see \Cref{specialcase}.
 A plausibility argument for an object-wise equivalence upon restricting to $\Glo_\ab$ is simple: given a fixed $n\geq 1$ and a geometric preoriented abelian sheaf $\FF$ over some affine scheme $\s=\Spec \A$, then the values of both